ufresh2013/Mars/README-en.md

 Mars is a markdown making machine.
 You can call it mmm🍫.
 It turns markdown to anything you want to display.

-Different from interaction in office software, it only provide one input.
-It totally follow the MVC architecture.
-If you want to change the view, what you need to do is changing data, and that's all.
+Different from traditional office software, it only provide one input.
+If you want to change the thing you display, the only way to do is changing input text.
+It totally follow the MVC(Model-View-Controller) architecture.
+MVC is a great software architecture pattern.
+It shouldn't be used only for programming.
+Wish everyone can have their own MVC workflow to help their job.

 - ➡️ Markdown to Flow Chart
 - 👀 Markdown to PPT